Want to see the iBanFirst platform in action? Try the interactive demo

 4. Automation will replace outsourcing

 Hogan and Sher believe CFOs must fully embrace automation.
-"Automation provides a new lever for managing costs," they say, "one that gives finance organizations the opportunity to reevaluate how they’re organized, where work gets done, and what kinds of processes no longer require human intervention.
+"Automation provides a new lever for managing costs," they say, "one that gives finance organizations the opportunity to reevaluate how they’re organised, where work gets done, and what kinds of processes no longer require human intervention.

 Bottom line: CFOs must rethink outsourcing arrangements, exploring technology's ability to reduce costs and deliver work faster.